Connected to Community

 Connected to You

 Today, Courage Connection celebrates the legacy of its parent organizations while focusing on a strong future for our clients and our community.
 As a member of the Champaign-Urbana Continuum of Care, the Illinois Coalition Against Domestic Violence, and other community collaborations, Courage Connection is committed to identifying and addressing the growing and changing needs in our community.
-We are always guided by our mission: to help individuals and families achieve safety, stability and self-sufficiency.
+We are always guided by our mission: to help individuals and families achieve safety, support and success.